gada1982/CarND-Advanced-Lane-Lines/README.md

 - Sliding Windows
   - Used to find the lane lines when it is not known where they are (e.g.: first frame or after losing search windows)
 - Searching in a defined area
-  - Used to find the lane lines when it is already known where to search (e.g.: in frames where with a robust fit in the previous frame)
+  - Used to find the lane lines when it is already known where to search (e.g.: in frames with a robust fit in the previous frame)

-The code for *Sliding Window Search* can be found can be found in **CODE CELL 10** of the Jupyter notebook P4.jpynb.
+The code for *Sliding Window Search* can be found in **CODE CELL 10** of the Jupyter notebook P4.jpynb.
 Function `find_first`:
 - Code is mostly taken form the Udacity sample code and modfied when it was neccessary
 - 9 sliding windows are used over the hole height of the images
 - Window margin of 100 is used
 - At least 50 pixels have to be found to recenter the searching window
 - `np.polyfit(lefty, leftx, 2)` and `np.polyfit(righty, rightx, 2)` are used to define a polynom 2nd order for both lane lines
   - done in the *pixel-world* and in *real-world (m)*
+- Pixels for the single lane lines have been marked (left = red), (right = blue)
+- The polynoms for the left and right lane line is marked yellow in the output image to use it later on in the augmented image
-- To flatten the polynoms over more the one video-frame a list was defined for taking the everage
+- To flatten the polynoms over more then one video-frame a list was defined for taking the average

 The following image shows an example:
 ![find_first](https://github.com/gada1982/CarND-Advanced-Lane-Lines/blob/master/info_for_readme/find_first.png)

-The code for the second search method (place where to expect the lane lines known) can be found in **CODE CELL 11** of the Jupyter notebook P4.jpynb.
+The code for the second search method (place where to expect the lane lines is known) can be found in **CODE CELL 11** of the Jupyter notebook P4.jpynb.
 Function `find_next`:
 - Code is mostly taken form the Udacity sample code and modfied when it was neccessary
 - If it was not possible to get good fits in the preferred searching area, `find_first` is used again (to use the sliding window approach)
 - `np.polyfit(lefty, leftx, 2)` and `np.polyfit(righty, rightx, 2)` are used to define a polynom 2nd order for both lane lines
   - done in the *pixel-world* and in *real-world (m)*
-- To flatten the polynoms over more the one video-frame a list was defined for taking the everage
+- To flatten the polynoms over more then one video-frame a list was defined for taking the average
   - Average is taken over the last 15 frames (if available)
+- Pixels for the single lane lines have been marked (left = red), (right = blue)
 - The polynoms for the left and right lane line is marked yellow in the output image to use it later on in the augmented image

 The following image shows an example: